-Everyone has a right to privacy
+Everyone has a right to privacy.

 At the Heart of Data Privacy

 Many businesses have struggled to design and develop a suitable data privacy programme, which aligns to the business objectives and meets the requirements of their applicable privacy legislations.
-I have frequently heard businesses say that GDPR compliance is too expensive, too difficult to achieve and not worth the hassle.
+We have frequently heard businesses say that GDPR compliance is too expensive, too difficult to achieve and not worth the hassle.

 However, when planned correctly, the benefits are easily realised when you understand the value of the data, the measures needed to safeguard that data and the benefits of making the correct decisions.